EduExo – The Hardware to Assemble and Program an Elbow Exoskeleton

-The EduExo 2.0 contains the hardware you need to assemble and program an elbow exoskeleton.
+The EduExo Lite contains the hardware to assemble and program an elbow exoskeleton.
 In the box, you will find a microcontroller, sensors, plastic parts, textile cuffs, a motor, and many smaller parts such as cables, plugs, and screws.
 To assemble it, you need a few tools, such as screwdrivers, a soldering iron, and a PC to program it.

 Handbook Content